harrinun/myPatient_Management_System/README.md

 # Authored by Harrington
-Self-paced solo projects for learning purposes only
+Self-paced project on Patient Management System